 And so we sail on.
 Being below is the absolute worst place to be on a boat in rough weather.
 Especially for those of us with bunks in the fo’c’sle (forecastle)…it’s the area at the front of the boat.
 You don’t have to know much about boats to understand the motion of a relatively small boat being pushed by waves and currents from every direction, is least pleasant when you are in the part of it that takes the most impact.
 Of everything I endured, I think the hardest part of the journey was just getting dressed and undressed before and after watches.
 Being tossed around while you are trying to get wet foulies off with frozen fingers and you’ve been trying to keep whatever food you’ve managed to eat…sometimes you just don’t make it.
 There was a moment when I went below after a watch, struggling to get my foulies off and within one lurch of the boat I instantly threw up (luckily into my nalgene and not all over the floor or my bunk or anyone else).
 It was after that moment, my body started giving up on me.
-I missed watches because I just couldn’t bring myself to come up, which was really the most dissapointing of all for me.
-Feeling like a total slacker and weak link of the crew.
+I felt like a total slacker and weak link of the crew.
 When I did make it above deck, I hardly ate or drank which is also not the best thing to do.

 Luckily for me, Nici knew just what to do.
 She cleaned out my nalgene (THANK YOU!), filled it with water and fresh lemon juice.
 And when I drank it, it was like heaven.
 It was the only thing that tasted good, that I could take more then 2 sips out of, and it kept my hydrated.
 I lived off the lemon water, dried pears, and mandarins and I more or less started coming back to life as the weather eased up as well.
 By the last day before we arrived to Dieppe, I made it up for sunrise and the starboard watch celebrated that we were actually all together for a watch for once.
 With the seasickness, there was always one or two of us missing at a time, so we were happy to finally all be with each other and in good spirits and health.